cvas91/Cannabis_Legalization/README.md

  Author: [Camilo Vargas](https://www.github.com/cvas91)

-### Licence and Acknowledgements

-To construct the SCM for this paper, the *synth* package in Stata developed by Abadie et al. (2011) was implemented following the guidelines of Cunningham (2021).

 ### Abstract:
 - Uruguay was the first country to legalize cannabis for recreational consumption in 2013.
 Its effects have been a public health concern in the last decade across the continent as more countries examine similar strategies.
 - This paper aims to measure the post-legalization impact on the prevalence of cannabis use disorder among Uruguayan consumers by constructing a synthetic control method covering data from 1990 to 2017 through 19 Latin American countries.